acabal/thunderbird-addons/README.md

 Keeps all messages in Thunderbird junk folders, and folders named "junk" or "spam", marked as read.
 Useful for IMAP servers that pre-sort junk mail, potentially leaving you with a junk folder constantly filling up with unread messages.

 ## Building
+Run the `build` script in this repo to build all of the addons at once.

-A .xpi file is just a zip file; so, to "build" from source, just create a zip file of the contents of each addon directory and change the extension to .xpi.
+An .xpi file is just a zip file; so, to "build" from source, just create a zip file of the contents of each addon directory and change the extension to .xpi.

 ## Installing
 Download any of the .xpi files in this repository and add them to Thunderbird using the Tools->Addons dialog.